Real Personal Income for States and Metropolitan Areas, 2016

 Price indexes commonly measure price changes over time.
-The BEA's personal consumption expenditure (PCE) price index and the Bureau of Labor Statistics' consumer price index (CPI) are two examples.
+The BEA's personal consumption expenditures (PCE) price index and the Bureau of Labor Statistics' consumer price index (CPI) are two examples.
 Spatial price indexes measure price level differences across regions for one time period.
 An example of these type of indexes are purchasing power parities (PPPs), which measure differences in price levels across countries for a given period, and can be used to convert estimates of per capita GDP into comparable levels in a common currency.
 The regional price parities (RPPs) that BEA has developed compare regions within the United States, but without the need for currency conversion.
 An implicit regional price deflator (IRPD) can be derived by combining the RPPs and the U.S. PCE price index.

 The broader categories and the data on rents are combined with the expenditure weights using a multilateral aggregation method that expresses a region's price level relative to the U.S3.